nlamo/db-class-website/README.md

 ********

 - Create the ER diagram (with constraints!), the database relational schema, and the SQL database itself.
-- After creating the diagrams and maybe the SQL, normalize the database and modify/decompose everything accordingly.
+- After creating the diagrams and SQL, normalize the database and modify everything accordingly.
 - Greatly improve the user validation for login (authentication).
 Use SESSION variables for this.
 Consider hashing.
 - Follow all of the requirements strictly and ensure that the design of the database system proceeds logically.
 - Add PHP for the dashboards to talk to the localhost database (e.g. submit, update, get, for each section).
 - Find out whether it will be necessary to host the website itself on the web server set up for us.
 - Make everything as clean/modular as possible.
 Use multiple PHP files and include them where relevant
-- Consider whether it might useful to have a proper MVC structure, i.e. if it makes sense to use class-based PHP (OOP).
+- Consider whether it might useful to have a proper MVC structure, i.e. PHP OOP.
 - Make some final modifications to the styling to make it modern, stylish, and user-friendly.
 - Only *consider* making it responsive if absolutely everything else is done.
 Even then, no need.